daattali/beautiful-jekyll/_posts/2024-03-15-Tryhackme-simpleCTF.md

    ![error2](/assets/img/tryhackme/simpleCTF/Screenshot%202024-03-15%20at%2022.12.55.png)

-   Finally, after revsing some lines, I could get the password.
+   Finally, after revising some lines and resolving these errors, I could get the password.

    ![password](/assets/img/tryhackme/simpleCTF/Screenshot%202024-03-15%20at%2022.17.47.png)